tomfelker/tensorez/readme.txt

-TensorStax
+﻿TensoRez
 ==========

-Name a work in progress...
+Idea: Use the power of GPUs and Tensorflow and python and github, to write some software for planetary imaging that

-Idea: Use the powah of GPUs and Tensorflow and python and github, to write some software for planetary imaging that
+- doesn't require manual picking of tracking points, who has time for that?
-- doesn't require manual picking of tracking points, dafuq is this?
+- isn't finicky, with few magic numbers
-- isn't finicky
+- doesn't let people tweak the result so much that it becomes more art than science
 - is open source

 So, we take a video of a planet, or the Moon, or a satellite, or whatever, through a telescope.